elastic/elasticsearch-ruby/elasticsearch-api/README.md

 client.search body: { query: { match: { title: 'test' } } }
 # => {"took"=>2, ..., "hits"=>{"total":5, ...}}
 ```

+Full documentation is available at <http://rubydoc.info/gems/elasticsearch-api>.

+### Usage with a custom client

 When you want to mix the library into you own client, it must conform to a following _contract_: